MarceloKade/redirect-login-validator/README.md

 - If the fields are empty, show an alert message and clear the fields
 - If the username and password are incorrect, show an alert message and clear the fields
 - If the username and password are correct, redirect the user to the home page.
+- Use the login and password 'admin' to access the admin page
+- Use the login and password 'usuario' to access the user page

 ### Technologies